-As much as we love our long-time establishments and neighborhood standbys, New Yorkers are a fast-moving bunch fixated on what's new and happening around them.
+Looking for the best new restaurants in NYC?
+As much as we love our long-time establishments and neighborhood standbys for a New York pizza slice, New Yorkers are a fast-moving bunch fixated on what's new and happening around them.
 Luckily, the city's food-and-drink scene provides ample activity to satiate short attention spans.
-From fine dining restaurants to cheap eats joints and bars in NYC serving boozy cocktails, ready your bellies for the hottest bar openings and best new restaurants NYC has to offer.
+From fine-dining Midtown restaurants to cheap eats joints in Brooklyn, ready your bellies for the hottest and best new restaurants NYC has to offer.

 RECOMMENDED: Full guide to the best restaurants in NYC

 The Flatiron District is becoming a veritable culinary destination: In addition to the nabe’s high-profile restaurants from Danny Meyer (Gramercy Tavern), Daniel Humm (Eleven Madison Park) and Enrique Olvera (Cosme), Simon Kim opens a follow-up restaurant to his Michelin-starred Piora.
 The Korean-style steakhouse serves chophouse classics like shrimp cocktail, thick-cut bacon and prime steaks alongside traditional Korean plates like stone-pot bibimbap and pajun (green-onion pancakes filled with seafood).
 The prix-fixe butcher’s feast supplies diners with banchan sides and presliced cuts to grill right on the soapstone-topped tables.